darrylwest/node-messaging-commons/README.md

 These scripts are typical start/stop/status and config scripts used as templates for production installations.

-- bin/start.js
+- bin/start.js - read the config file and start the message service
-- bin/status.js
+- bin/status.js - return the current message service status
-- bin/stop.js
+- bin/stop.js - stop the message service
-- bin/run.js
+- bin/run.js - run in the foreground

 ## Tests